Top 6 LinkedIn Summary Examples For Sales Pros – Expandi

 Think of your LinkedIn summary as your resume objective.

-In just a few sentences, you should paint the reader (your leads) a clear picture of who you are, what sets you apart, and what you’re looking for from the reader.
+In just a few sentences, you should paint the reader (your leads) a clear picture of who you are, what sets you apart, and explain to profile visitors “why” you’re worth initiating a conversation.

 And just like your resume, it shouldn’t be too long so that people will click away.